WoW: The War Within DPS tier list for Patch 11.0.2 with Hero Talents

 Arcane Mage

-The caster meta will be particularly pronounced in this first period of The War Within, and no spec is better able to take advantage of that than the Arcane Mage.
-As one half of the supposed ‘god comp’ alongside Augmentation Evoker it was always going to prove popular, but Arcane is now a spec that stands on a more solid foundation than ever before.
+The caster meta may not be quite as pronounced as predicted in this first period of The War Within, and no spec is better able to take advantage of that than the Arcane Mage.
+As one-half of the supposed ‘god comp’ alongside Augmentation Evoker it was always going to prove popular, but Arcane is now a spec that stands on a more solid foundation than ever before.

 Happily, the spec can also take advantage of two Hero Talent trees that are performing well right now.
 Overall, Sunfury is the marginally more effective DPS solution, though Spellslinger has a higher potential ceiling and better defensive utility if Blizzard rebalances how their outgoing damage hits.